cds-snc/gcds-docs/src/en/components/card/base.md

 _Also called: tile, content card._

-The card is a box containing structured, actionable content on a single topic.
+A card is a box containing structured, actionable content on a single topic.

 {% docLinks locale stage figma github %}
 {% enddocLinks %}